Wineman's

-Wineman's was a chain of department stores in Southern and Central California which started in Ventura in 1890, and later became iconic local department stores of Oxnard and, later, Huntington Park.
+Wineman's was a chain of department stores in Southern and Central California which started in Ventura in 1890, and later became iconic local stores of Oxnard and Huntington Park.

+History

 Origins (1890-1920)

 Wineman's first opened a store in Ventura in 1890.
 In 1900, the Winemans went to nearby Oxnard and managed the Chicago Store while its owner or manager Frank Daly "was away" for an extended period.
 In 1902 the Winemans move from Ventura to Oxnard, built a brick building there at Fifth and Saviers, and opened a dry goods store on the ground floor, 75 x 80 ft. or 6000 ft2.
 In 1903, Wineman's absorbed the Chicago Store.

 The store expanded doubling its floor space in 1919 or 1920.

 Expansion across California (early 1920s)

 In the early 1920s, the store acquired other stores around the state.
 In July 1924 Wineman's moved its headquarters to the Grayco Building, 720 Los Angeles Street in Los Angeles and the company stated a goal of operating 100 stores "up and down the coast".
 By January 1925 they had branches in: